Harish-Srinivasan/VacayHomes/README.md

 # VacayHomes

-A Full Stack Web application for users to both reserve and rent properties as well as host new properties.
+A Full Stack Web application for users to reserve and rent properties as well as host new properties.
 The application has the following functionalities.

 * User login and signup: Login/Register a new user to the system.
 * Form validation and Check password strength.
 Store encrypted passwords in database.